With business practices and etiquette that are similar to elsewhere in Europe and North America, doing business in Malta is not complicated.

 Communication

-Malta has a well-educated population and English is taught in all schools.
-Nearly everyone speaks Maltese and English, and many can also speak additional languages such as French and Italian.
+Malta has a well-educated population, and all schools teach English.
+Nearly everyone speaks Maltese and English, and many also speak additional languages such as French and Italian.

 Time

-Businesspeople in Malta expect prompt service and correspondence; emails and phone calls should be acknowledged quickly.
-Expats will need to be patient though – doing business in Malta takes time, usually due to restrictions and regulations.
+Businesspeople in Malta expect prompt service and correspondence; expats should acknowledge emails and phone calls quickly.
+Though, expats will need to be patient – doing business in Malta takes time, usually due to restrictions and regulations.

 Traditional values

-Malta is a fairly conservative and family-orientated country.
-Although no longer the case, it used to be tradition for women to resign after they married because men were supposed to provide for their families while women looked after the home.
-Today, women are usually treated as equals in business and it is becoming common to find women in senior management positions.
+Malta is a conservative and family-orientated country.
+Although no longer the case, it was once tradition for women to resign after getting married because men were supposed to provide for their families while women looked after the home.
+Today, women receive equal treatment in business, and more women are landing senior management positions.

-This patriarchal, family-focused view does still affect business in Malta.
-Traditional notions of company loyalty and a family atmosphere persist, especially in smaller businesses.
-This can be a good thing, but it can complicate resigning and changing jobs.
+This patriarchal, family-focused view still affects business in Malta.
+Traditional notions of company loyalty and a family atmosphere persist, especially in small businesses, making for a pleasant work environment but complicating resignation and changing jobs.

 Titles

-Maltese associates should be acknowledged by their personal or professional titles (Mr, Mrs, Dr) until a good working relationship is established and they suggest moving on to a first name basis.
+New arrivals should acknowledge their Maltese associates by their personal or professional titles (Mr, Mrs, Dr).
+Once expats have established a good working relationship with them, they can move to a first-name basis.

 Dos and don’ts of business in Malta